firsttris/ccu-addon-mui/README.md

 # Prerequisites

 For this add-on to function properly, it is necessary to have rooms configured in your CCU3.
-These rooms should have channels assigned to them, and these channels should have appropriate names.
+Rooms should have channels assigned with appropriate names.
 This is because the add-on queries the rooms, their channels, and in turn, the datapoints of those channels.
-Without this setup, the add-on will not work as expected.
+Without this setup, the add-on will not work.

 # Efficiency